Updated: August 18th, 2020

 If you’re into the arts, this is the place for you.
 This is the largest art museum in Canada by gallery space.
 Located in the historic Golden Square, this museum is spread out over a massive total floor area of 571,510 square feet.
 Inside, you’ll find a permanent collection of over 44,000 works and is home to the oldest art library in Canada.

-Visit the Jardin Botanique
+Visit the Botanical Garden (or Jardin Botanique)

 If you’re looking for a slice of nature within the city, you’ll want to visit the Jardin Botanique, which just so happens to be the second-largest botanical garden in the world.
 Opened in 1931 and designated a National Historic Site in Canada in 2008, it showcases ten indoor greenhouses, such as a Chinese garden, Japenese garden, a beautiful First Nations Garden, and a rose garden.
 In total, the botanical garden comprises 190 acres of thematic gardens and greenhouses and is considered to be one of the most important botanical gardens in the world.

 This one-of-a-kind museum is dedicated to the environment and is located in the former pavilion of the United States for the 1967 World Fair, Expo 67.
 It’s a beautiful place and a great way to learn about climate change, how the environment works, and our effect on the planet.
 There’s really cool exhibits and a 4D, 360-degree theatre.

 The city of Montreal stretches across the horizon from the lookout atop Mount Royal, a 200-hectare park in the middle of the city that includes the highest point in Montreal.
 Walking trails throughout the park offer an airy, green relief from the developed city.